Fifth Third Bank: Merger of Third National Bank and Fifth National Bank (1908)

-On June 1, 1908, Third National Bank and Fifth National Bank merged to become the Fifth–Third National Bank of Cincinnati; the hyphen was later dropped.
+On June 1, 1908, Third National Bank and Fifth National Bank merged to become the Fifth-Third National Bank of Cincinnati; the hyphen was later dropped.
 The merger took place when prohibitionist ideas were gaining popularity, and it is a legend that "Fifth Third" was better than "Third Fifth", which could have been construed as a reference to three fifths of alcohol.
 The name went through several changes—the most recent being Fifth Third Union Trust Company—until March 24, 1969, when it was changed to Fifth Third Bank.

-Post-merger
+Post-merger and current day operations

-The new atrium in the bank's headquarters.
+Fifth Third Center atrium at the headquarters in Cincinnati.

 In 1999, the bank acquired Emerald Financial for $204 million.

+On August 16, 2007, Fifth Third Bank announced its purchase of First Charter Bank of North Carolina.

 In November 2008, the United States Department of the Treasury invested $3.4 billion in the company as part of the Troubled Asset Relief Program and in February 2011, the company repurchased the investment from the Treasury.

-In 2009, Fifth Third completed the corporate spin-off of Fifth Third Processing Solutions, which was acquired by Worldpay, Inc. in 2012.
+The next year, Fifth Third completed the corporate spin-off of Fifth Third Processing Solutions, which was acquired by Worldpay, Inc. in 2012.

 In May 2018, Fifth Third acquired MB Financial in a $4.7 billion transaction.

 In August 2020, the bank partnered with Trust & Will.

-In May 2022, Fifth Third acquired Dividend Finance, a San Francisco–based residential solar power lender.

-In May 2023, the bank acquired Rize Money.
-Also in May 2023, the bank acquired Big Data Healthcare.
+Two years later, Fifth Third acquired Dividend Finance, a San Francisco–based residential solar power lender.
+By May 2023, the bank acquired Rize Money.
+The same month, the bank acquired Big Data Healthcare.

 In 2025, Fifth Third was ranked as offering the best mobile banking app experience in a J.D.
 Power survey.

+In June 2026, Fifth Third moved its listing from Nasdaq to the New York Stock Exchange.
+The bank’s common stock retained its ticker symbol, FITB.